Microchipping and registering

 Registering your pet

-You pet needs to be microchiped before it is registered and dogs and cats need to be registered by the time they are six months old.
+You pet needs to be microchipped before it is registered, and dogs and cats need to be registered by the time they are 6 months old.

 - Certification of Identification, which you receive when your pet is microchipped.